HiStructClient/histruct-docs/docs/postsList.md

 💻🏡 Today, with the help of HiStruct Roofs, I quickly and easily turned the inspiration I found on the internet into drawings and beautiful 3D models 💪 Plus, it was fun!
 #HiStruct #Roof #Design #Fun

-## pondělí 15.04.2024

-Roof Layout Drawing - an essential tool for every construction project! ️ 🏗️

-The roof layout drawing is a key part of the construction project process, enabling the translation of design plans into practical implementation on the roof. 📐 🏠
+## středa 17.04.2024 >> sent

- This drawing serves as a detailed guide for builders during the installation of the roofing system and contains important information about the placement of materials, joints, and all technical aspects necessary for a quality and safe roof construction. 💪
+Roof Tilling Layout Drawing - an essential drawing for every roof project! ️ 🏗️ Tilling Layout Drawing serves as a detailed guide for builders during the installation of the roofing system and contains important information about the placement of materials, joints, and technical aspects necessary for a quality and safe roof construction. 📐 🏠

-💡 At HiStruct Roofs, complete drawings and material statements for all roof planes are automatically generated based on the 3D model.
-To edit these drawings, simply press the "Drawings" button. ‍
+💡 At HiStruct Roofs, complete drawings and bill of material for all roof planes are automatically generated based on the 3D model.

 ## pondělí 22.04.2024 **Nová verze HiStruct Roofs 2.0** - právě jsme spustili